AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/dynamic-media-assets-delivering.md

 ---
-title: Delivering Dynamic Media Assets
+title: Delivering Dynamic Media assets
-seo-title: Delivering Dynamic Media Assets
+seo-title: Delivering Dynamic Media assets
 description: With Dynamic Media you have several options to deliver your dynamic media assets - both video and images - to your website.
 seo-description: With Dynamic Media you have several options to deliver your dynamic media assets - both video and images - to your website.
 uuid: 88a3ceec-034d-43a6-8623-3ef8b926a338
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/ASSETS